onthebusiness/harelang.org/content/tutorials/introduction.md

       	fmt::printfln(`"Hare" is at index {}`, i)!;
       };
   details: |
-      All loops in Hare are written with the "for" keyword, which allows some logic to repeat so long as a condition is met.
+      All loops in Hare are written with the `for` keyword, which allows some logic to repeat so long as a condition is met.
 The syntax is:

       <pre>for (<em>binding</em>; <em>condition</em>; <em>afterthought</em>)</pre>